Before redistricting even begins, prepare for the lawsuits after it ends.

 “If you get in the process, you’ll see you have driving factors with every district,” McKnight said.
 “A lot of redistricters, it would behoove them to have some record like that, where you talk about, ‘These were the challenges we faced.
 This is how we addressed them.’”

-Lisa Ryckman is NCSL’s director of editorial content.
+Lisa Ryckman is NCSL’s associate director of communications.